The World’s Top 10 Low-Cost Airlines

 One of the main advantages of EasyJet is its presence in main airports.
 Travelers usually fear that they will arrive at a remote airport far away from their actual destination by booking a low-cost airline ticket.
 However, this is not the case with EasyJet.
 Additionally, airlines are becoming more restrictive with baggage policies even on board.
 However, in EasyJet, there’s no weight limit even though there are size restrictions.

 Top 5 World’s Low-Cost Airlines

 #5 — WestJet

 Offers the lowest airfare in Canada.
-It has become the second biggest Canadian airline with increasing international presence introducing Boeing Dreamliner’s to their fleet, competing directly with the Full Legacy carrier Air Canada.
-The airline’s friendly staff is one of their main assets.
-For flights longer than 4 hours, they offer complimentary beverages and snacks (meals are available for purchase).
+It has become the second biggest Canadian airline with an increasing international presence introducing Boeing Dreamliner’s to their fleet, competing directly with the Full Legacy carrier Air Canada.
+The airline’s friendly staff is one of its main assets.
+In addition, they offer complimentary beverages and snacks for flights longer than 4 hours (meals are available for purchase).
 In Long-haul flights, the passengers receive a two-meal service.